django-functest/django-functest/docs/usage.rst

 In addition, django-functest provides various helps to smooth things along:

-* ``get_url`` has Django URL reversing built-in, covering the common case
+* :meth:`~django_functest.FuncCommonApi.get_url` has Django URL reversing
+  built-in, covering the common case.

 * short-cuts for putting things into the session so that you can skip steps.

 * For both Selenium and WebTest helpers, there are additional methods.
-For example, there is ``FuncSeleniumMixin.click()``, which does element clicking in a browser, but takes care of many details like scrolling elements into view, using battle-hardened strategies.
+For example, there is :meth:`~django_functest.FuncSeleniumMixin.click`, which does element clicking in a browser, but takes care of many details like scrolling elements into view, using battle-hardened strategies.

 Getting started